Celtics vs. Hawks: Betting Trends, Record ATS, Home/Road Splits

 Additional Hawks Insights & Trends

+- In its last 10 contests, Atlanta has two wins against the spread, and is 4-6 overall.

+- In their past 10 games, the Hawks have hit the over five times.

-- The Hawks put up an average of 118.4 points per game, seven more points than the 111.4 the Celtics give up to opponents.
+- The Hawks put up an average of 118.4 points per game, seven more points than the 111.4 the Celtics give up.

 - Atlanta is 33-29 against the spread and 39-23 overall when it scores more than 111.4 points.